arjunyel/movie-trailers/README.md

 ### Web Components

 [Web Components](https://www.webcomponents.org/introduction) allow us to create our own custom, reusable, encapsulated HTML tags.
-In this case we created a movie-card element that go on any website and maintain visual and functional consistency
+In this case we created a movie-card element that go on any website and maintain visual and functional consistency.

 ```html
 <movie-card title="The Iron Giant" poster="IMAGE_URL" youtube="fq2FZdvQXXg"></movie-card>
 ```

-Among other features our movie card has self-contained CSS through [Shadow DOM](https://developers.google.com/web/fundamentals/getting-started/primers/shadowdom), can be used by any framework that manipulates the DOM (such as Angular and React), and its properties can be accessed through Javascript like all other HTML tags
+Among other features our movie card has self-contained CSS through [Shadow DOM](https://developers.google.com/web/fundamentals/getting-started/primers/shadowdom), can be used by any framework that manipulates the DOM (such as Angular and React), and its properties can be accessed through Javascript like all other HTML tags.

 ```javascript
 const movies = document.querySelectorAll("movie-card");